 1. Communicating is my most natural bent.
 I need to act within that strength and trust that the details will fall into place.

 2. I am my own worst critic, but if I don’t put something out there, I won’t move forward.

 3. I am a unique person with my own message, my own perspective, and my own experience.
 There will always be room in the marketplace for that.

 This week, I gave myself deadlines and fiercely protected my writing / editing / creating images time.
 I set a goal to publish 3 articles this week…and I published 4.
 All within my allotted time.

-Ultimately, I just need to be obedient to my calling.
+Ultimately, self doubt faded away when I realized: I just need to be obedient to my calling.
 I will learn along the way, how to be a better writer, how to better balance home and family life, and clearing the clutter of distraction and self-doubt to move forward without apology.

 I encourage you today to name THREE TRUTHS that you can say to yourself when you’re not feeling productive or meaningful.
 The truth is, you have the power to affect change in the lives of others, wherever you are in life.
 Live like your words matter.